rancher/fleet-docs/docs/cli/fleet-cli/fleet_bundlediff.md

 Display bundle diffs from resource status.

-This command extracts and displays the diff patches from Bundle or BundleDeployment resources that have been modified.
+This command extracts and displays the diff patches from `Bundle` or `BundleDeployment` resources that have been modified.
 The diffs show the differences between the desired state (from Git/Helm) and the actual state in the cluster.

-For BundleDeployments, the command shows the patch information from the `ModifiedStatus` field, which contains JSON patches indicating what has been changed on deployed resources.
+For `BundleDeployment`s, the command shows the patch information from the `ModifiedStatus` field, which contains JSON patches indicating what has been changed on deployed resources.

-For Bundles, the command aggregates diff information from all associated BundleDeployments across target clusters.
+For `Bundle`s, the command aggregates diff information from all associated `BundleDeployment`s across target clusters.

-By default, the command searches for BundleDeployments across all namespaces.
-Restrict to a specific namespace using the `-n` flag, which is required when querying a BundleDeployment by name.
+By default, the command searches for `BundleDeployment`s across all namespaces.
+Restrict to a specific namespace using the `-n` flag, which is required when querying a `BundleDeployment` by name.

 ```